-This is part one of the series titled Understanding Zero-party Data.
+This is part 1 of a 4-part series titled Understanding Zero-party Data.

 In the past, I've proposed that the term customer data be replaced with audience data.